evergreen700/PTMOverlay/README.md

 ## Installation
 ### Docker (Recommended)
 This workflow can be run from docker.
-To set it up, first clone the git repository:
+Docker can be installed from https://docs.docker.com.
+To set up the workflow, first clone the git repository:
 ```
 git clone https://github.com/evergreen700/PTMOverlay
 ```